CareDx (NASDAQ:CDNA) Price Target Cut to $90.00

-CareDx (NASDAQ:CDNA) had its target price lowered by Raymond James from $98.00 to $90.00 in a report released on Thursday morning, The Fly reports.
-The firm currently has a strong-buy rating on the stock.
+CareDx (NASDAQ:CDNA) had its price objective reduced by Raymond James from $98.00 to $90.00 in a research note published on Wednesday morning, Benzinga reports.
+Raymond James currently has a strong-buy rating on the stock.

-Other analysts have also recently issued research reports about the company.
-HC Wainwright cut CareDx from a buy rating to a neutral rating in a report on Friday, February 26th.
-Zacks Investment Research upgraded CareDx from a sell rating to a hold rating in a report on Tuesday, April 27th.
-Piper Sandler raised their target price on CareDx from $93.00 to $100.00 and gave the stock an overweight rating in a report on Thursday.
-Finally, TheStreet upgraded CareDx from a d rating to a c- rating in a report on Friday, March 19th.
-Two research analysts have rated the stock with a hold rating, four have given a buy rating and one has assigned a strong buy rating to the stock.
-The company currently has an average rating of Buy and an average price target of $73.43.
+Other equities research analysts have also recently issued research reports about the company.
+Zacks Investment Research upgraded CareDx from a sell rating to a hold rating in a research note on Tuesday, April 27th.
+TheStreet upgraded CareDx from a d rating to a c- rating in a research note on Friday, March 19th.
+HC Wainwright cut CareDx from a buy rating to a neutral rating in a research note on Friday, February 26th.
+Finally, Piper Sandler boosted their price objective on CareDx from $93.00 to $100.00 and gave the company an overweight rating in a research note on Thursday, May 6th.
+Two investment analysts have rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the stock.
+The stock presently has a consensus rating of Buy and a consensus target price of $73.43.

-In related news, insider Peter Maag sold 10,000 shares of CareDx stock in a transaction that occurred on Wednesday, May 5th.
-The stock was sold at an average price of $73.32, for a total value of $733,200.00.
-Following the sale, the insider now owns 419,444 shares of the company’s stock, valued at approximately $30,753,634.08.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Reginald Seeto sold 10,704 shares of CareDx stock in a transaction that occurred on Monday, March 1st.
-The shares were sold at an average price of $85.45, for a total value of $914,656.80.
-In the last ninety days, insiders have sold 60,704 shares of company stock worth $4,517,557.
-3.10% of the stock is currently owned by insiders.
+In other news, insider Reginald Seeto sold 10,704 shares of the business’s stock in a transaction that occurred on Monday, March 1st.
+The stock was sold at an average price of $85.45, for a total value of $914,656.80.
+Also, insider Peter Maag sold 10,000 shares of the business’s stock in a transaction that occurred on Friday, March 5th.
+The shares were sold at an average price of $61.29, for a total value of $612,900.00.
+The disclosure for this sale can be found here.
+In the last quarter, insiders sold 112,439 shares of company stock valued at $8,025,468.
+3.10% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-BlackRock Inc. raised its holdings in CareDx by 6.5% in the 1st quarter.
-BlackRock Inc. now owns 4,099,418 shares of the company’s stock valued at $279,129,000 after acquiring an additional 248,632 shares in the last quarter.
-American International Group Inc. raised its holdings in shares of CareDx by 5.1% during the 1st quarter.
-American International Group Inc. now owns 29,263 shares of the company’s stock worth $1,993,000 after buying an additional 1,430 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its holdings in shares of CareDx by 24.0% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 8,745 shares of the company’s stock worth $595,000 after buying an additional 1,692 shares in the last quarter.
-Swiss National Bank raised its holdings in shares of CareDx by 1.7% during the 1st quarter.
-Swiss National Bank now owns 107,000 shares of the company’s stock worth $7,286,000 after buying an additional 1,800 shares in the last quarter.
-Finally, Alliancebernstein L.P. raised its holdings in shares of CareDx by 0.6% during the 1st quarter.
-Alliancebernstein L.P. now owns 67,542 shares of the company’s stock worth $4,599,000 after buying an additional 400 shares in the last quarter.
+Several large investors have recently added to or reduced their stakes in the company.
+Brown Advisory Inc. increased its holdings in shares of CareDx by 15.8% in the first quarter.
+Brown Advisory Inc. now owns 10,643 shares of the company’s stock valued at $725,000 after purchasing an additional 1,451 shares during the period.
+Gabelli Funds LLC grew its holdings in CareDx by 81.4% during the first quarter.
+Gabelli Funds LLC now owns 50,156 shares of the company’s stock worth $3,415,000 after acquiring an additional 22,500 shares during the period.
+Blue Water Life Science Advisors LLC grew its holdings in CareDx by 15.0% during the first quarter.
+Blue Water Life Science Advisors LLC now owns 491,516 shares of the company’s stock worth $33,467,000 after acquiring an additional 64,016 shares during the period.
+Arrowstreet Capital Limited Partnership acquired a new position in CareDx during the first quarter worth $538,000.
+Finally, Capital Fund Management S.A. acquired a new position in CareDx during the first quarter worth $1,154,000.

 CareDx, Inc discovers, develops, and commercializes diagnostic solutions for transplant patients and caregivers worldwide.
 It offers AlloSure Kidney, a donor-derived cell-free DNA (dd-cfDNA) solution for kidney transplant patients; AlloMap Heart, a gene expression solution for heart transplant patients; and AlloSure Heart, a dd-cfDNA test to identify underlying cell injury leading to organ rejection.